Zero-Shot Learning for Requirements Classification: An Exploratory Study: Experimental Results

 The overall best combination is Sbert + FR\_E, achieving a wF1 score of 0.66, with wP = 0.71 and wR = 0.66.
 This indicates that the domain agnostic Sbert model, designed to provide a semantic-laden representation for generic sentences, substantially outperforms the other models for this task.
 Furthermore, the best labelling strategy for Sbert is FR\_E, i.e., the one that uses the Expert curated labels + Original labels, which identifies the NFRs using the names of the NFR classes (Usability, Security, Availability, \textit{etc.}).

-Looking at Table~\ref{tab:resultsFRvsNFRdet}, we can see how the performance is divided between FR and NFR classification.
+Looking at Table~\ref{tab:resultsFRvsNFRdet}, last six columns, we can see how the performance is divided between FR and NFR classification.
 We see that the model tends to have higher precision on NFR (P = 0.82), and higher recall on FR (R = 0.82).
-This is an interesting results, as FRs are less frequent in the dataset (255 FR, 370 NFR), and one would expect to have the opposite result.
-Indeed, the most frequent class is typically returned more frequently in ML approaches, as it happens, e.g., for NorBERT (cf. Hey \textit{et al.}~\cite{hey2020norbert}, Table III of their paper).
+This is an interesting result, as FRs are less frequent in the dataset (255 FR, 370 NFR), and one would expect to have the opposite result.
+Indeed, the most frequent class is typically returned more frequently in ML approaches, as it happens, e.g., for NoRBERT (cf. Hey \textit{et al.}~\cite{hey2020norbert}, Table III of their paper).
 This phenomenon occurs also for the other best configurations of LMs.
 This highlights a characterising element of ZSL: the performance does not depend on the size of the dataset for each class, because no actual \textit{learning} is performed on the tagged data.

-The second-best model is still a domain-agnostic one, AllMini + FR\_D, with wF1 = 0.59, i.e., 0.7 points lower than the first-best.
-The labelling scheme is only slightly different, as for FR we use solely the label ``functional'', whereas for NFR we use the same set of labels as for the fist-best case.
-Overall, with the exception of SObert---third-best model---all models have their best performance when using this labelling strategy for NFR.
+A further increase in the accuracy on the FR class could be potentially achieved with a more project-specific labelling strategy for functional requirements (i.e., choosing terms that characterise functional requirements in the specific project).